1980 actors strike: Background

 Starting on May 19, 1980, the Screen Actors Guild (SAG) and the American Federation of Television and Radio Artists (AFTRA), two major labor unions representing actors in Hollywood, had been negotiating with representatives of film producers, film studios, and television networks (many represented by the Association of Motion Picture and Television Producers (AMPTP) and including, among others, the Big Three television networks, Paramount Pictures, Twentieth Century-Fox Film Corporation, and Universal Pictures) over new labor contracts that would cover the next three years.
 According to both unions, the major point of contention regarded the burgeoning home video market.
 Industry representatives contended that home media was at the time not yet a major business, with only 2 percent of all American households owning a VCR at that time.
 However, the unions disagreed and were seeking changes regarding payment for these releases.
 In particular, the unions wanted a profit sharing plan for home video releases, including pay television, videocassettes, and videodiscs.
 At the time, the current practices were to pay actors a one-time salary for participation in a project with no future profit sharing for home video releases.
 However, SAG proposed a profit sharing model wherein actors would receive 12 percent of the gross revenues for projects made explicitly for home video.
 In addition, SAG was pushing for actors to receive payments for films that had been sold to television networks or cable channels that have been shown more than 12 times in a month.
 While these covered SAG's concerns with home video, the union was also seeking a 35 percent increase in all salary categories, while both unions were also pushing for a 40 percent increase in their minimum wages over the next three years, which would have seen union members' daily rates increase from $225 to $315 and weekly rates increase from $785 to $1,100.
 These contract negotiations did not affect the production of game shows, soap operas, or news and educational programs, which were covered under different contracts.
 As negotiations continued, the unions prepared for strike action, with The New York Times reporting on July 10 that SAG had set a strike deadline for July 21.
 With no deal reached by that time, the strike began on July 21, with a walkout at 2 a.m.

-At the time of the strike's beginning, AFTRA had also been negotiating a new contract with the recording industry concerning similar issues over home media.
-While that contract had expired on March 31, AFTRA delayed agreeing to new terms until their dispute with the film and television industry had also been settled.
-This strike would be the second collaborative strike between SAG and AFTRA following a strike in 1978.
+At the time of the strike's beginning, American Federation of Television and Radio Artists (AFTRA) had also been negotiating a new contract with the recording industry concerning similar issues over home media.
+While that contract had expired on March 31, American Federation of Television and Radio Artists (AFTRA) delayed agreeing to new terms until their dispute with the film and television industry had also been settled.
+This strike would be the second collaborative strike between Screen Actors Guild (SAG) and American Federation of Television and Radio Artists (AFTRA) following a strike in 1978.
+The 1980 Actors Strike was not an isolated event but occurred within a broader context of labor unrest in Hollywood.
+During this period, guilds representing writers, directors, and actors were increasingly vocal about their dissatisfaction with compensation models, particularly as new technologies like cable television and home video began reshaping the entertainment landscape.
+This strike marked a critical moment for the Screen Actors Guild (SAG) and the American Federation of Television and Radio Artists (AFTRA), as both organizations grappled with the challenges of adapting their contracts to reflect the realities of modern media distribution.
+These tensions reflected a continuation of disputes dating back to earlier technological shifts, such as the rise of network television, which had also prompted calls for equitable profit-sharing arrangements.